Adrienne Carmack, Executive Director

 Woman (dead or alive) to have dinner with: Greta Gerwig

-Favorite feminist anthem: Bad Girls – M.I.A.
+Favorite feminist anthem: Bad Girls by M.I.A.

 Favorite place to go on a feminist rant: In any space where I am with people who are not wanting or ready for this feminist rant but are going to listen to it anyway and most likely learn something.